 A fight to properly define the credits in a DC film is harder than you would think.
 One of Finger’s advocates took up Finger as a personal cause célèbre.
 Through the fan’s eyes Batman & Bill becomes an emotional documentary.
 His research to unravel the real creator of Batman is a quest that should touch a nerve for any fans of pop-art.

 Like Batman, James Bond is a cultural icon.
 The actors who played him, 007 villains, and Bond girls are indelible parts of Hollywood lure.
 The story about the man who walked away from being Bond after just one movie is as incredible as the secret agent character.

 The original Hulu documentary Becoming Bond reviews George Lazenby’s one-off appearance as the MI6 operative.
-Lazenby narrates his own rise to become Sean Connery’s successor.
+Lazenby narrates his own rise to become Sean Connery’s (the best and first Bond) successor.
 His journey from Australia and work in modeling provide a lot of tall tales that seem too good to be true.

 What makes Becoming Bond a fun documentary is the uniqueness of its subject.
 The idea of being plucked from nowhere to turn down the role of a lifetime runs counter to any norm.
 The abnormality of Lazenby’s life is a fascinating story that becomes more incredible as the film goes on.

 At first Minding The Gap comes off as a skateboarding documentary with a Breakfast Club vibe.
 It quickly turns into a devastating film about masculinity.
 The Hulu original documentary centers on a group of twentysomething skateboarders in Rockford, Illinois, the toxicity of the declining Rustbelt town, and their personal problems are explored as they come of age.